Missouri's weather is always a bit strange and this year's winter season has been no exception.

 I found this brand at Walmart, and I love it.

-It costs about $1 a pound and worth every penny.
+It costs about $1 a pound.
 Best rice ever and has this beautiful Jasmine aroma in cooking and a full body flavor without using any salt.

 I've added chicken or a fried egg, chopped, and stirred into the mix for added protein.
 More times than not though, the rice and veggies are just fine on their own.